hnykda/backup-restore-ha-timescaledb/README.md

 # backup-restore-ha-timescaledb

-A repository with tools and examples to backup, validate and restore postgresql+timescaledb with LTSS for HA.
+A repository with tools and examples to backup, validate and restore postgresql+timescaledb with LTSS for HA (referenced [here](https://community.home-assistant.io/t/home-assistant-add-on-postgresql-timescaledb/198176/205?u=kotrfa)).
 This is definitely not intended as a "use as is" - you have to change the commands based on your needs.
 Still, I find it valuable to have one working example of how this works.

 # The goal